albar965/albar965.github.io/_posts/2017-10-09-littlenavmap-stable-166-released.md

 Version 1.6.5 was an internal beta release.

-Little XpConnect did not change.
+Little Xpconnect did not change.

 Little Navconnect was updated to 1.6.2.